bodhiproject/qweb3.js/README.md

 ### Utility
   * qweb3.bot.fromBotoshi();

+# Developing
+### Tips
+  * Eslint is used to examine Javascript syntax.
+Use `npm run lint:fix` to auto-fix spacing, and check code.

 # Testing
 Testing is done with mocha + babel-register plugin.
 An excample to run all tests in ./test/qweb3.js would be `mocha --compilers js:babel-register "./test/qweb3.js"`